beefyfinance/beefy-dot-com/src/content/blog/beefy-partners-with-lido-to-bring-wsteth-vaults-to-arbitrum-and-optimism.md

 title: 'Beefy Partners With Lido to Bring wstETH Vaults to Arbitrum and Optimism '
 date: 2022-10-10T10:00:00+00:00
 header_image: "/src/images/blog/lido.png"
-sub_header: Start staking your wstETH in Beefy's new Vaults on Arbitrum and Optimism
+sub_header: Start staking your wstETH in Beefy's New Vaults on Arbitrum and Optimism
 short_description: Four new wstETH Vaults let Beefy users earn optimized yields.

 ---